LUWIZ

 Do I need to maintain a product feed for agentic commerce?+

 Yes.
 An exhaustive, up-to-date and normalized product feed (titles, attributes, prices, stock) is the source of truth that agents and platforms consume.
-An incomplete or outdated feed removes your products from comparisons or disqualifies them on erroneous information.
+An incomplete or stale feed makes your products vanish from comparisons or disqualifies them on inaccurate data.

 Cyril Quesnel